 - Over-collateralization to reduce credit risk (loan-to-value ratio currently set at 80% for all markets)

 - Continuous monitoring and alerting for healthy market utilization ratios

 - Financial edge case scenario testing and operational partnerships with legacy and crypto finance partners to anticipate and prevent potential insolvencies (Shift Markets, Radar)

 - Protocol insurance pool deployed as a buffer for potential low liquidity events in markets, continuously funded at a block level with 1% of interest earnings from outstanding borrows

 Centralization of mission-critical processes is an administrative and operational risk factor for any network.
 If privileges are centralized at the administrative level (e.g. key management, executing protocol changes, authorizing transactions) a potential hack, human error, or a disgruntled administrator's actions could lead to unwanted changes and financial loss.

 Financial protocols are dependent upon the functionality of price oracles for any transaction in the network.
 Centralization of this dependency may become a critical vulnerability.
 If price feeds come from a single origin, an exploit or mistake in the originating feed could mislead network participants and trigger irreversible transactions and losses.

-Formal protocol audit by a leading blockchain security and smart contract auditor (scheduled for end of Q2 with Quantstamp).
+- Formal protocol audit by a leading blockchain security and smart contract auditor (completed by Quantstamp Q3 2021).